 Please see the exceptions to this returns policy outlined below.

-What if I have custom build mountain bike?
+What if I have a custom bike?

 When ordering a Custom Mountain Bike, you will be liaising at length with a member of our team to ensure the full specification is agreed and signed off by both parties in writing.
 Once agreed a non- refundable 50% deposit is taken so the build can commence.
 Changes to specification can be made along the way through discussions with the member of staff involved with your project and so your total build cost can fluctuate, this is no problem, however, if you decide to cancel the build completely you will lose your deposit.
 If the reason for the cancellation is unexpected we may be able to release some of the components to the value of your deposit back to yourself, this will be at the discretion of the shop manager.

-Special order Bikes & Frames?
+Special order bikes & frames?